Component behaviour and excess of random bipartite graphs near the critical point: Component structure of

 where $C(i,j,\ell)$ is the number of connected bipartite graphs with $i$ vertices in one partition class, $j$ in the second, and $i+j + \ell$ many edges.
 Hence, in order to understand the quantities $\mathbb{E}\left(X(i,j,\ell)\right)$, it is important to know how the quantities $C(i,j,\ell)$ behave.

-In this section we state some bounds for $C(i,j,\ell)$, which we will prove later in Section \ref{s:counting}, and derive some consequences of these bounds, using \eqref{e:componentcount}, for the expected number of tree, unicyclic and complex components, where a tree component has excess $\ell = -1$, a \emph{unicyclic} component has excess $\ell = 0$ (and hence contains a unique cycle), and a \emph{complex} component has excess $\ell \ge 1$.
+In this section we state some bounds for $C(i,j,\ell)$, which we will prove later in Section \ref{s:counting}, and derive some consequences of these bounds, using \eqref{e:componentcount}, for the expected number of tree, unicyclic and complex components in $G(n,n,p)$.

 The following estimates are useful to this end.
 Using the fact that $1+x = e^{x + O\left(x^2\right)}$ for any $x=o(1)$, we see that for any $i+j=k \leq n$, $c > 0$, and $\epsilon = o(1)$,

 Throughout this section, unless stated otherwise, we let $\epsilon = \epsilon(n)$ be such that $|\epsilon|^3 n \rightarrow \infty$ and $\epsilon = o(1)$, and let $p=\frac{1 + \epsilon}{n}$.
 We will also refer to $\delta$ as defined in~\eqref{e:definedelta}, i.e.,